abhiravg/demystifying_zoom/README.md

 # demystifying_zoom
 Fall 2020 UW Madison CS736 Project 3 scripts

 This is the code we wrote for our final project.
+Authors: Saurabh Kulkarni, Abhirav Gholba and Rami Dahman.
+Contact me at skulkarni27@wisc.edu

 sock_traf.bt traces recv and send system calls.
 thread_timing.bt traces a particular thread group's usage of popular system calls.